Blugil/Blugil/README.md

 ### Hi there 👋

 My name's Dominick!
-I mainly work with Javascript in the flavors of Node and React to bring my ideas to life on the magical place that is the internet.
 I'm a (neo)vim and Linux enthusiast and always enjoy learning new things.
+Currenly on an emulator kick.
+Trying to get my first Chip8 (and extras) working with a GUI using Rust.

-- 🌱 I’m currently learning.
+- 🌱 I’m currently learning: Rust
-- 🔭 I’m currently working on:
+- 🔭 I’m currently working on: My Chip-8 emulator and debugging GUI
-  - My Linux setup
-  - Going through the rust docs
-  - My blog
+- 🤔 I’m looking for help with ... mentorship!
+I would love to me a mentee.
 - 📫 How to reach me:
   - [linkedin](https://www.linkedin.com/in/dominickagnello/)
   - [personal website](https://dagnello.io)